deepstreamIO/ds-demo-spaceshooter/README.md

 In the update phase, each entity within the game updates its position, orientation, health, status and so on.

-This is usually followed by a global update phase that determines whether every player is still alive, beeing hit etc.
+This is usually followed by a global update phase that determines whether every player is still alive, being hit etc.

 Finally, the next frame of the game is drawn by the renderer.
 This loop happens continuously for every frame, ideally 60 times a second.
 This means that the logic that's executed on every tick needs to be as performant as possible.